efhsg/hoffelijk_test/README.md

 Took about an hour.
 More than expected, due to not having worked with Laravel for a year or 2.

+- Parse excel sheet
+Used [cyber-duck](https://packagist.org/packages/cyber-duck/laravel-excel) to parse the Excel sheet The actual parsing is done in the namespace Domain.
+A new instance gets created in the controller.
+In a more complex domain an interface with dependency injection would be better.

+TODO: validation, error handling, unit tests.

 ## Calculations

+All calculations are done in Domain/Exam.php
+Took more time than expected by lack of practice.

+TODO: unit tests.

+## Analytics
+Not implemented.